 - Connect the computer to AC power. - From the Start screen, type disk, click Settings, and then select Defragment and optimize your drives. - Click Optimize. - NOTE: Windows includes the User Account Control feature to improve the security of your computer.
 You may be prompted for your permission or password for tasks such as installing software, running utilities, or changing Windows settings.
-Refer to Help and Support for more information.
-From the Start screen, type h, and then select Help and Support.
+Refer to HP Support Assistant.
+To access HP Support Assistant from the Start screen, select the HP Support Assistant app.